isfoo/TrackmaniaPathFinder/README.md

 2. Decrease **max route time**.
 You should set it something closer to the expected time the fastests routes should take.
 Of course you might not know that value, but if you set it to something too low the worst thing that can happen is the program will end without finding any route which will tell you that there are no possible routes with that time or lower and you can try increasing this value.

+3. If you set **ring CPs** you should try removing some/all of them.
+Note that in that case it will simply find all routes that don't use standing respawn.
+If you think using standing respawn is faster, usually you will be able to tell when it's best to do it.
+In that case you can create second version of the input spreadsheet that doesn't contain ring CPs and use this program to find routes between normal CPs and just take ring CPs when it's fastests.

+4. If you used sequence dependent times in input spreadsheet try removing some/all of them.

-3. If you set **allowed repeat CPs** and set **max connections to add** to high value (say above 1000) then try decreasing that.
+5. If you set **allowed repeat CPs** and set **max connections to add** to high value (say above 1000) then try decreasing that.
 If you care about those repeat CPs go to step 4.

-4. If none of the above works you should switch to **run heuristic algorithm**.
+6. If none of the above works you should switch to **run heuristic algorithm**.
 You can adjust **heuristic search depth** to increase how deep the search will go.
 With this algorithm almost for sure the very first solution found will be optimal, however in general there are no guarantees on solution quality.
 That is, unlike with **exact** algorithm, for example the 10th best solution the **heuristic** algortithm finds might actually only be 1000th best solution.
 Most of the time in practice it should work very well, however because it could miss some paths this algorithm should be last resort only when **exact** algorithm is too slow.

 ## Output format